-2.1.5.
-Network constraints
+2.1.5.2.1.6.
+ESOO Network network constraints

 AEMO continues to update and refine network constraints through its modelling projects during the year.
 These models are used to develop thermal constraint equations which are augmented by stability constraint equations which use the ST PASA formulation.
 ESOO uses the lastest version of the ST PASA formulation constraints as the base set, with additional customised constraints, and network constraints to model future network and generation upgrades.
 The ESOO constraints also take into consideration future committed network and generation upgrades.